vega/ts-json-schema-generator/README.md

 -p, --path 'index.ts'
     The path to the TypeScript source file.
 If this is not provided, the type will be searched in the project specified in the `.tsconfig`.

--t, --type 'My.Type.Full.Name'
+-t, --type 'My.Type.Selector'
     The type the generated schema will represent.
+Can be expressed as either as the Type Reference name or as a type utility (E.g. `Parameters<typeof func>`).
 If omitted, the generated schema will contain all types found in the files matching path.
 The same is true if '*' is specified.

 -i, --id 'generatedSchemaId'